 William F. Friedman, who worked closely with Denniston during the Second World War and later became chief cryptologist for the National Security Agency (NSA) later told Denniston's daughter: "Your father was a great man in whose debt all English-speaking people will remain for a very long time, if not forever.
 That so few should know exactly what he did... is the sad part."
 (51)

 Denniston retired in 1945 on an annual pension of £591 and thereafter taught French and Latin at a Leatherhead preparatory school.
-In 1958 his wife died of breast cancer and he went to live with his daughter Margaret and her husband, George Finch, the local vicar in New Milton.
+In 1958 his wife died of breast cancer and he went to live with his daughter Margaret and her husband, Geoffrey Finch, the local vicar in New Milton.
 (52)

 Alastair Denniston died at the Memorial Hospital, Milford-on-Sea, Hampshire, on 1st January 1961.
-(53) His son, Robin Denniston, has pointed out that the national press did not comment on his death because of the Official Secrets Act the media was unaware of his successful career.
+(53) His son, Robin Denniston, has pointed out that the national press did not comment on his death because of the Official Secrets Act and the media was unaware of his successful career.
 It was only after the government allowed Frederick Winterbotham, who had worked at Government Code and Cypher School during the war, to publish his book, The Ultra Secret (1974), that the general public became aware of Denniston's achievements.

 The Imitation Game was released in 2014.
 An early scene shows Alan Turing being interviewed by Alastair Denniston, the head of the the Government Code and Cypher School (GCCS) at Bletchley Park.
 Denniston is portrayed by a man who has very little understanding of the people needed to "break" the Enigma Machine and is appalled by Turing's request for £100,000 to build a machine that will enable MI6 to read German secret messages.
 Denniston threatens to sack Turing but in a scene soon after this, he tells his codebreaker that he has friends in high places, as the prime minister, Winston Churchill, has agreed to make the £100,000, available to Turing.
 Churchill is therefore displayed as someone who had the brilliant foresight of realising that Turing was so talented that if he was given the money he would expose the secrets of Enigma.
 The scriptwriter, Graham Moore, from Los Angeles, was probably hoping that the audience was unaware that it was Neville Chamberlain who was prime minister in 1939.
 In fact, by the time Churchill became prime minister, Turing's machine, named "Victory", was already in operation at the GCCS.
 Turing never asked for £100,000, this figure is the cost when it reached GCCS.